Pete Murray (DJ): Television

 Murray started his career on television in the late 1950s; he co-hosted one of BBC Television's earliest pop music programmes, the skiffle-based Six-Five Special (1957–1958); other regular presenters were Jo Douglas and Freddie Mills.
 He was a regular panellist on the same channel's Juke Box Jury (1959–1967), and was a panellist on the show's first and last episodes.
 Murray hosted the UK heat of the Eurovision Song Contest in 1959, and provided the British commentary for the contest itself on both radio and television from 1959 until 1961; 1968; 1972 to 1973 for radio; and television commentary for the 1975 and 1977 contest.
 He was an occasional compère of variety shows at the London Palladium.

 During the early 1960s, Murray co-hosted the New Musical Express Poll Winners' Concert, annually held at Empire Pool, Wembley, with acts such as the Beatles, Cliff Richard and the Shadows, Joe Brown and the Bruvvers, the Who and many others.
 These were shown on television.
 Murray was the "guest DJ" on several editions of ABC-TV's Thank Your Lucky Stars (1961–1966) and he later hosted Come Dancing.

 After being offered a spot by Johnnie Stewart, Murray was among the first regular presenters of Top of the Pops when it began in January 1964.
 Murray originally turned down the role due to him wanting to focus more on his acting career; however, Stewart convinced him to join the show.
 He was one of the original four presenters on the show (himself, Jimmy Savile, David Jacobs and Alan Freeman) who for the first few years hosted episodes in a rotating line-up.
 Murray hosted the 16 June 1966 broadcast of Top of the Pops, which was the only time in which The Beatles actually appeared in the Top of the Pops studio to perform.
 The footage was thought to be lost when the tapes were wiped; however, in 2019 almost the entire performance was discovered when a fan, David Chandler, who had filmed the episode on his silent film camera, revealed his copy.

 During the taping of one Top of the Pops episode on 24 August 1967, when the show still required artists to either mime or sing live to a pre-recorded backing track, Murray introduced Jimi Hendrix on, who was supposed to mime to his record "Burning of the Midnight Lamp" but instead the song "The House That Jack Built" by Alan Price began to play.
-Murray has been the sole surviving of the original four Top of the Pops hosts since the death of David Jacobs in 2013.
+Murray has been the sole surviving member of the original four Top of the Pops hosts since the death of David Jacobs in 2013.

 Murray also appeared in pantomime, and guested on many radio and TV panel games.
 In 1984 and 1985, he was a team captain on the ITV panel game Vintage Quiz.
 In 2015, he appeared as a guest on a chat show on Big Centre TV hosted by his friend and former radio colleague David Hamilton.